sakshigupta3796/image_segmentation/README.md

    ``**Note**: Accuracy metrics can be improved if we train model on more number of images and for more number of epochs.
 Currently the object detection model is trained on 20 epochs.``

-   After SKU object Detection we perform feature extraction using VGG16 , RESNET , ImageHash and clustering using cosine similarity on extracted features to get clusters of the similar objects.
+   After SKU object Detection we perform feature extraction using VGG16 , ImageGPT , ImageHash and clustering using cosine similarity on extracted features to get clusters of the similar objects.

 # **Clustering Accuracy**
    We have calculated clustering accuracy on a set of clustered images using following matrix: